Connolly vows all voices will be heard as she becomes Ireland’s new president

 Addressing the ceremony in Dublin Castle, Mr Martin said: “On this solemn and joyful day of celebration it is a great honour for me to congratulate President Catherine Connolly on behalf of the Government and the people of Ireland on entering upon her office as the President of Ireland.”

-He said the country owed him and wife Sabina a “tremendous debt of gratitude”.

-Mr Higgins, who left office on Monday, received a warm round of applause as he arrived in the hall for the ceremony.
+Mr Higgins, who ended his 14-year-term in office at midnight, received a warm round of applause as he arrived in the hall for the ceremony.

-Former Irish presidents Mary McAleese and Mary Robinson were also in attendance.
+Former Irish presidents Mary McAleese and Mary Robinson were also in attendance as well as former taoisigh Leo Varadkar and Brian Cowen.

 Northern Ireland First Minister Michelle O’Neill was in attendance, although deputy First Minister Emma Little-Pengelly was unable to attend due to Remembrance Day commitments.

-Members of the judiciary, politicians and guests from a cross section of Irish society did attend the ceremony.
+Members of the judiciary, politicians and guests from a cross section of Irish society attended the ceremony.

-Ms Connolly and her husband Brian McEnery will next depart for Aras an Uachtarain, before returning later to Dublin Castle for a State reception dinner.
+Ms Connolly and her husband Brian McEnery held a lunch at Aras an Uachtarain after the ceremony, ahead of a State dinner at Dublin Castle which will mark the end of the presidential events.

 Her victory was hailed as a significant moment for the left in Ireland as opposition parties had united to back her to prevent the two major parties – Fine Gael and Fianna Fail, who are currently government partners – from winning the presidency.